ranadeepghose/ranadeepghose.github.io/_posts/2022-08-14-git-for-dummies-part-02.md

 If successfully installed, it will return the Git version.

 So that is how you can install Git on your system.
-In the next part, we will discuss how to configure Git and use it.
+In the next part, we will discuss how to configure Git before we can use it.